 Working in collaboration with more than a dozen other faculty around campus, the following faculty and staff organize and implement the Arts and Technology initiative, overseeing new facilities and equipment, organizing events, training, and symposia, and advising on funding of student projects.

-Assistant Professor of Music, Project Manager of Arts & Technology
+Associate Professor of Music, Project Manager of Arts & Technology

 Thomas Ciufo is a sound artist, composer, improviser, and music technologist working at the intersections of electronic music, electroacoustic performance, sonic art and emerging digital technologies.
 Additional research and teaching interests include audio recording and production, acoustic ecology, and innovative approaches to teaching, learning, and career development.
 As a faculty innovation hire in digital music and music entrepreneurship, Thomas is developing new courses and facilities to support student explorations in creative music technology.
 He is also a faculty affiliate in the Makerspace.